 If you'd like to learn more about all things upholstery, I encourage you to visit the National Upholstery Association webpage.
 You'll find a host of informational resources there - including a series of blog posts by yours truly.

 I love what I do.
 I entered this trade by way of a very simple question: “If you could do anything in the world as your job, what would it be?”
 Given that my previous employment was in international public health, I was as surprised as anyone by my gut response: “Fix furniture.”
 But there was a core logic to it.
 In the past, I worked as a teacher, as a public health program developer/coordinator and as a writer.
 The bottom line is this: I am a maker - of curricula and social service programs, but also of food, gardens, gizmos and furnishings.
 My greatest strength in doing any and all of these tasks is my vision of what can be, even when others are skeptical, followed closely by the ability to pull all of the necessary pieces together to make it happen - be they people and ideas or bits of wood and fabric.

 Today, I am happiest using my hands to build bold and beautiful things that are like no other.
-It's important to me that those things also bring comfort and that they are useful; that they serve and support; that they preserve the best of the past while reaching for the future; and that they will last.
-When a piece of furniture comes into my shop, I am honored and I give it commensurate care and respect; and when I transform that piece into something spectacular, and completely original, to be treasured by you and yours – something that makes you smile and hug me and maybe even jump up and down - then I am truly joyful.
+It's important to me that those things also bring comfort and that they are useful, that they serve and support, that they preserve the best of the past while reaching for the future, and that they will last.
+When a piece of furniture comes into my shop, I am honored and I give it commensurate care and respect.
+When I transform that piece into something spectacular, and completely original, to be treasured by you and yours – something that makes you smile and hug me and maybe even jump up and down - then I am truly joyful.

 Monica Rhodes, Owner